Mica Paris: Television and radio

 In 2007, she played the part of Amelia Walker, a fictitious American jazz singer, in At Bertram's Hotel, an episode of the ITV series Marple.
 During the drama the character gives a concert at the Royal Albert Hall, and also sings with Louis Armstrong's band rehearsing in the hotel dining room whilst both were guests at the hotel.
 On 8 July 2008, Paris, her mother, father and sister appeared as The Paris Brigade on series 4 episode 9 of Gordon Ramsay's The F Word, as part of the celebrity brigades series.
 Paris has continued to appear on a variety of television programmes—from Channel 5's news talk show The Wright Stuff, ITV1's all-female panel talk show Loose Women, The Michael Ball Show and BBC One's Strictly Come Dancing.

 During 2013, Paris became a regular guest on the ITV show This Morning.
 In February 2017, she stood in for Craig Charles on his Saturday night House Party, 10 pm to midnight, on BBC Radio 2 for two weeks.
 She later stood in for Trevor Nelson on his Saturday night Rhythm Nation, 8 pm to 10 pm, at the same station, in April 2017.
 In October 2017, she performed a medley of 1980s classics on BBC1's Children in Need Rocks the 80s.
 In 2020, Paris was cast in the BBC soap opera EastEnders as Ellie Nixon.
 On 27 December 2020, she was on Songs of Praise.
 On 14 December 2023, Paris was featured on BBC Radio 4's Woman's Hour promoting her new album and Sky Arts show, A Gospel Christmas, with her supporting singers.
 The programme was broadcast on 23 December 2023.
+In 2026, Paris appeared as a contestant on the seventh series of The Masked Singer as "Toastie".
+She reached the final and finished in third place.